jxson/modules/doc/hacking/workflow.md

 You can now repeat step #2 as many times as you want on either computer.

+**NOTE:** Since forks of any repositories hosted at https://github.com/fucshia-mirror are public, please remember that your incremental commits sync'd to your personal fork will be as well.

 **4. Contribute, maybe?**

 If your feature branch is complete and you would like to contribute your work back to this project, review and follow the [contribution documentation].